OpenDocCN/sec-notes-zh/docs/blackhat-2020/【转载】Black Hat USA 2020 会议视频 - P11：11 - Decade of the RATs – Custom Chinese Linux Rootkits for Everyone - 坤坤武特 - BV1g5411K7fe.md

-# 【转载】Black Hat USA 2020 会议视频 - P11：11 - Decade of the RATs – Custom Chinese Linux Rootkits for Everyone - 坤坤武特 - BV1g5411K7fe
+# P11：11 - Decade of the RATs – Custom Chinese Linux Rootkits for Everyone - 坤坤武特 - BV1g5411K7fe

  Thanks for joining me。